 - Explore around the kitchen.
 Do all fruits have the same number of seeds?
 Try classifying them!

 - What happens when you mix water with baking soda?
 Why?

 - After a storm, why are rainbows formed?
 How many colors can you see?

 These are some suggestions to keep your little one interested about the world.
-Learning new and exciting things will increase his dopamine levels in a natural way and will reward his brain, reinforce positive outcomes, and increase his motivation and interest in activities!
+Learning new and exciting things will increase her dopamine levels in a natural way and will reward her brain, reinforce positive outcomes, and increase her motivation and interest in activities!

 To learn more about this subject you can visit: